 The Finance, Premises and Safety Committee is a sub-committee of the main governing body.
-Its purpose is to ensure the financial affairs of the school are conducted in an efficient and effective manner in line with the Funding Agreement, the Academy Trust Handbook and the Academy's financial policies and procedures.
-Attendance during the year at meetings was as follows:
+Its purpose is to ensure the financial affairs of the school are conducted in an efficient and effective manner in line with the Funding Agreement, the Academies Financial Handbook and the Academy's financial policies and procedures.
+Attendance at meetings in the year was as follows:

 Trustee Meetings attended Out of a possible

-Mr G Berdesha 3 3
+Mr G Berdesha 2 3

-Mr J Topham 2 3
+Mr J Topham 3 3

-Mr J Blackband 2 3
+Mr J Blackband 3 3

 Mr M Holder 3 3

 Mr C Hussey 3 3

-Ms V Millward 3 3
+Ms V Miliward 3 3

-Mr K M Shilton 1 2
+Mr K M Shilton 1 3

-Ms K Harding 1 2
+Mrs K Harding 0 1